ngoducthien/bulk-rename/README.md

 ## Overview

 This script renames all files in a specified folder based on a predefined pattern.
 It allows users to easily modify file names by replacing a specific pattern with a new one.
-The script also includes basic error handling and logs each renamed file for easy tracking.
+It also modifies file contents to reflect the new filenames where applicable.
+The script includes basic error handling and logs each renamed file for easy tracking.

 ## Usage:
 1. **Set the Folder Path**: Define the path to the folder containing the files you want to rename by modifying the folder variable.